cloudmesh-community/book/chapters/class/516/syllabus-2019.md

   * What is the problem you try to address?
   * What are you doing to address this problem?
   * How are you addressing this problem?
-  * What is the architecture that adresses the problem that you will implement?
+  * What is the architecture that addresses the problem that you will implement?

 * Code and Documentation Review